Olive-Noire/Function-Graph/README.md

 # Function-Graph
 for make a graphic of function

+my challenge was to keep the code very short!
+It is less than 60 lines (without formatting). with formatting can be at 30-40.

+and with a compression on 1 single line and that we remove the spaces and the comments (and many other elements not essential) and by replacing the function double f () directly by the espression we are at 1000 characters.

 user manual (sorry for my bad english) :
 -to change the window size (the script is made to adapt don't worry 😉) go to line ~ 8 and change the defaults (500p / 500p)